The Big Bang (1989 film): Synopsis

 Some of the individuals stand out for their painfully honest and sometimes troubling answers.
 Among them is the Gangster.
 He tells of his violent history, how he "gave a lot of guys beatings," how he was shot on the steps of a church by rival gang members as a kid, the love and insane jealousy he experienced for a woman and for whom he left his wife and children.
 He discusses his time in prison and his distant relationship with family members.
 There is a bright spot for the gangster.
-He is grateful for the year he spent with father as he was dying of a prolonged illness.
+He is grateful for the year he spent with his father as he was dying of a prolonged illness.

 Toback asks if he would kill a complete stranger for a million dollars.
 The Gangster pauses for several seconds before answering that he would not.
 When the director presses and asks why not, the Gangster searches for an answer and replies, "I don't need the money."
 In an interesting glimpse into the future of art imitating life, we learn that the gangster is Gennaro Anthony Sirico, Jr. and goes by Tony Sirico.
 Ten years after the film, he would become famous for portraying Paulie Gualtieri in the HBO series The Sopranos.

 The most poignant moments of the film are with the Survivor, a Jewish Hungarian woman who survived the death camps of World War II.
 She describes how as a young girl she and her mother were sent via train in a cattle car, packed with others, to Auschwitz where her sense of identity was erased.
 While at the camp, she and her mother were brought into a room with three other women.
 Dr. Josef Mengele entered the room.
 The Survivor describes him as evil incarnate, the Angel of Death.
 He separated the Survivor from her mother.
 When the Survivor asked a fellow woman prisoner where her mother is days later, the woman pointed to the black smoke of a chimney and said, "there she goes."
 The Survivor says, however, that her being a "mother and functioning to the best of her abilities means that Hitler didn't succeed."

 Toback asks each of the subjects how the world will end and if they are concerned about it.
 The Gangster says, "it's the last thing on my mind" and that it doesn't frighten him at all.
 He's more afraid of being alone.
 The Astronomer tells us the end of life on Earth will be the result of the Sun running out of fuel.
 The writer says the world will end at the turn of the 21st century with his death.

 The film ends where it began, in the restaurant with the director and producer continuing their discussion about financing it.
 The producer appears perplexed by the premise of such a movie and asks who will pay money to see it.